Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- The Internal Revenue Service (IRS) did not evaluate the potential impact of reducing or eliminating key services at 386 Taxpayer Assistance Centers (TACs) prior to implementing changes at those locations, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) continues to improve its detection and prevention of identity theft tax return fraud, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).